-Since we live in an automated world, it's not surprising that your ability to repay your mortgage comes down to just one number.
+Because we live in a computer-driven society, you're probably not surprised to hear that your ability to repay virtually any loan comes down to a single number.

-The three credit reporting agencies use slightly different formulas to build a credit score.
+All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

-- Credit History - How many years have you had credit?
+- Your Credit History - How long have you had credit?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-Before you can improve your FICO score, you have to get your score and ensure that the reports from each agency are correct.
-Fair Isaac, the company that offered the original FICO credit score, offers scores on its website: myFICO.com.
-It's inexpensive to get your FICO from all three agencies, along with your credit report.
-Also available are information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you have to know your score and ensure that the credit reports from each credit reporting agency are correct.
+Fair Isaac, the company that invented the first FICO score, offers scores on its website: myFICO.com.
+For a reasonable fee, you can get your FICO from all three agencies, along with your credit report.
+Also available are helpful information and tools that can help you improve your credit score.

-You can get a free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once per year from the three major agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

 Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.